nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 * Browser application being minimized or closed
 * Browser application being interrupted by the system, e.g. in case of an incoming call or device being locked

+### 1008 Playback error.
+Only on iOS.

+This is a recoverable error that can occur only on iOS.
+Read more [about Media Error Recoveries](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/).

 ### 1009 Playback failed because the player was in visibility state 'hidden' at load start

 This is related to a policy in some browsers, e.g. Chrome, Chromium based and Safari preventing media playback start in a background tab, a tab that did not have focus/visibility yet.